okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-common-org-setup/main/index.md

 1. [Update the default Custom Authorization Server](#update-the-default-custom-authorization-server)
 1. [Create a new application](#create-a-new-application)

 After you've created your app, you need to [set up your Okta org for your use case](#set-up-your-okta-org-for-your-use-case) scenario.
-To use the Okta SDK and run the sample app, [download and set up the SDK, Widget, and sample app](/docs/guides/oie-embedded-common-download-setup-app/aspnet/main/).

 <StackSelector class="cleaner-selector"/>